-- 24.2.2.1 The Government of Alberta should - 1. recognize that all citizens contribute to and, therefore, share in all aspects of Canadian society; - 2. foster Alberta's linguistic diversity and multicultural heritage; and 3. encourage cultures to learn from and understand one another.
-[1985, 2019]
+- 1. recognize that all citizens contribute to and, therefore, share in all aspects of Canadian society; - 2. foster Alberta's linguistic diversity and multicultural heritage; and 3. encourage cultures to learn from and understand one another.
+[1985, 2023]

 24.2.3.0 Child Care